Cumulocity-IoT/cumulocity-image-animation-widget/README.md

     {
         "source": { "id": "31435268" },
         "type":"AnimationAction",
-        "text": "SCROLL-TOGGLE",
+        "text": "TOGGLE",
-        "time": "2020-13-12T09:16:22.598+02:00"
+        "time": "2020-10-29T09:16:22.598+02:00"
     }

-The 'AnimationAction' (text = 'SCROLL-TOGGLE') Cumulocity event works as a toggle to animate the image according to the image animation configuration attributes.
+The 'AnimationAction' (text = 'TOGGLE') Cumulocity event toggles the image according to the image animation configuration attributes.

-To manually toggle between the SCROLL-START and SCROLL-END, you can post an authenticated Cumulocity event to your tenant.
-Set the "text" attribute to either "SCROLL-START" or "SCROLL-END"
+### MANUAL ANIMATION

-### FADE-TOGGLE
+To manually toggle, you can post an authenticated Cumulocity event to your tenant.
+Set the "text" attribute to either "START" or "END"

-If you have selected 'Fade out' or 'Fade in', you will be able to fade the image by posting an authenticated Cumulocity FADE-TOGGLE event to your tenant.
+#### START
 In the 'body' of your Cumulocity event, you will need to include the following:

     {